Author’s Note: This post was originally published on May 14, 2018. It has been updated and reposted.

 This simple distinction has big implications.
 Our culture is obsessed with the pursuit of happiness, but in the process, we kind of overlook joy.
 We pursue the things we think will make us happy, but in the process we often find ourselves too busy or exhausted to experience or appreciate joy.
 Yet joy is a lot more immediate and accessible than happiness.
 And ironically, it may actually be one of the most powerful routes to happiness.
 So rather than chasing after happiness, maybe what we should be doing is focusing on joy instead…

-When I first started studying joy, I quickly discovered that it was hard to find a clear, concrete definition of it.
-Even scientists, who are known for their precision, sometimes use the terms joy, happiness, and positivity in overlapping or interchangeable ways.
+When I started studying joy, I quickly discovered that it was hard to find a clear, concrete definition of it.
+Even scientists — known for their precision — sometimes use the terms joy, happiness, and positivity in overlapping or interchangeable ways.
 Part of the reason for this is that the study of emotions is an emerging science.
 As scientists begin working in a new area, they have to develop their own terminology, and it’s only natural that different researchers sometimes carve up the same space into different linguistic sections.
 Later, as a field becomes more established, a consensus begins to emerge around certain ideas (or factions form that continue to debate things out over time).
 So it went with emotions.

 But over time scientists generally have come agree that happiness (or subjective wellbeing, SWB for short) is a state of being influenced by a range of different factors, measured over a period of time.
 For example, if I ask you, “Are you happy?” you might start thinking about how fulfilled you are in your career, your health, the state of your relationships with family and friends, your significant other or desire to find one.
 Sometimes it’s even a bit difficult to tell if you’re happy.
 Maybe you’ve experienced this.
 Most of your life is firing on all cylinders, but you’re dealing with a difficult situation at work and so while you feel like you should be happy, you’re not sure you are.
 Happiness is complex, and sometimes, the more we think about it, the less certain we become.